toastking/blabbel/README.md

 =====================
 A firefox extention to enable typing of non-latin scripts.

-Currently enables most of the devanagri script.
+Currently enables most of the devanagari script.